wp-plugins/cip4-folder-download-widget/readme.txt

 1. Upload the `cip4-folder-download-widget` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. The Widget is optimized to be included by shortcodes using ids.

 == Frequently Asked Questions ==